go-gitea/docs/content/doc/installation/with-docker.en-us.md

 sudo mkdir -p /var/lib/gitea
 ```

-Now it's time to launch the docker container, this is a pretty straigt-forward process.
+Now it's time to launch the docker container, this is a pretty straight-forward process.
 You have to define the port mapping and you also have to provide the volume path for persisting the data:

 ```
 docker run -d --name=gitea -p 10022:22 -p 10080:3000 -v /var/lib/gitea:/data gitea/gitea:latest